istio/istio.io/content/docs/setup/behavioral_changes.md

 - The built-in Istio statsd collector has been removed.
 Istio retains the capability of integrating with your own statsd collector.
 - Grafana, Prometheus, Kiali, and Jaeger passwords and username are now stored in [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/) instead of command line configuration options, values.yaml, or configmaps for improved security and compliance.
 - Jaeger has replaced Zipkin as the default tracing system.
 - The “ingress” series of options for configuring a Kubernetes Ingress have been removed.
-Kubernetes Ingress is still functional using the ‘gateways.istio-ingressateway’, by following these instructions **(TODO link)**.
+Kubernetes Ingress is still functional and can be installed by following the [Securing Kubernetes Ingress with Cert-Manager](docs/examples/advanced-gateways/ingress-certmgr/) guide.

 ### Changes without upgrade impact

 - Several installation profiles have been added to simplify the installation process.
 To use this feature, read the [Helm Installation Instructions](/docs/setup/kubernetes/helm-install/) and select a profile from the document tabs.
-This feature enables a better user experience by simplifying the installation process for severeal well-known patterns.
+This feature enables a better user experience by simplifying the installation process for several well-known patterns.
 - The envoy proxy access log defaults have been changed such that no access logging occurs by default.
 Access logging can be re-enabled by using the installation flag `--set global.proxy.accessLogFile=”/dev/stdout”`.
 Enabling access logs significantly decreases performance.
 - The integrated packages Certmanager, Grafana, Jaeger, Kiali, and Prometheus have been revised to their latest versions improving performance, reliability, and features.
 - The [CoreDNS component](https://coredns.io/) has been added to Istio to enable [multicluster gateway](/docs/setup/kubernetes/install/multicluster/gateways/) and [split-horizon](/docs/examples/multicluster/split-horizon-eds/) DNS discovery.
 This change enables applications to use Istio’s CoreDNS proxy to resolve remote cluster service names in multiple Kubernetes clusters transparently.
 - Resource limits have been added to Envoy to improve performance and reliability.
-See the [Performance & Scalability](/docs/concepts/performance-and-scalability/index.md) documentation for more details.
+See the [Performance & Scalability](/docs/concepts/performance-and-scalability/) documentation for more details.
 - Envoy lightstep has been integrated into the installation.
 - Horizontal auto-scaling maximums for all components have been increased from one to five.
 This enables better performance in clusters with more services with minimal impact in clusters with less services.